EamonLaughtonEagan/COMP3004_Project/Server/README.md

 6. In a callback, the response from the database is sent back to the client.

+Try a GET request here: is https://bsdbwvwyf7.execute-api.us-east-2.amazonaws.com/dev/jobs/

-The root URI of the api is https://bsdbwvwyf7.execute-api.us-east-2.amazonaws.com/dev/
+The root of the api is the /dev/ route.

 API calls are made through standard HTTP get/post/put/delete requests to this URI.
 Some examples of how to use the API are listed below.